hapax/hapax.github.io/assets/minimal-networks.md

 demonstration.

 Soap bubbles do not magically solve problems thought to be impossible.
-But they do demonstrate strikingly that, in some sense, *physical objects are computers*, and the laws of physics do computational work.
+But they do demonstrate strikingly that *physical objects are computers*, and the laws of physics do computational work.
 To expand on this statement, let's consider the traditional division of computers into hardware and software.